-We are pleased to provide you with a summary report on the performance of the WCM Quality Global Growth strategy in April 2020.
+We are pleased to provide you with a summary report on the performance of the WCM Quality Global Growth Equity Strategy (the Strategy) in April 2021.

 - WCM Global Growth Limited (ASX:WQG) (LIC).

 - WCM Quality Global Growth (Quoted Managed Fund) (ASX:WCMQ) (ETMF).

 - WCM Quality Global Growth (Managed Fund) (unlisted managed fund).

 - WCM Quality Global Growth (Managed Fund) (hedged).

 Global equity markets posted another strong month in April as they continued to benefit from the combination of global fiscal stimulus and accommodative policies from central banks.
 Markets were given additional support from a strong first quarter corporate earnings season in the US.
 Aggregate earnings reported to date have comfortably beaten analyst forecasts, leading to upgrades to full year estimates.
 Economic data from Europe was mixed with the Eurozone technically entering a recession as the economy declined by 1.8%, which was its second consecutive quarter of contraction.
 The more forward-looking new orders indicator on the other hand pointed to a pickup in future economic activity.
 There were also conflicting news flows from China where April manufacturing activity showed signs of increased momentum, though the levels were still below those reported for much of last year.

 In terms of regional market performance developed markets outperformed emerging, the latter held back by the surge in COVID-19 cases in India and ongoing Chinese political tension.
 Sector performance was positive across the board led by basic materials and real estate.
 The energy sector, which has been the top performer year to date, was a relative laggard in April.
 At a factor level growth outperformed value.